Tehnix/intero-neovim/README.md

 " Enable type information on hover (when holding cursor at point for ~1 second). let g:intero_type_on_hover = 1
+" OPTIONAL: Make the update time shorter, so the type info will trigger faster. set updatetime=1000
 ```

 ## Caveats